Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime: Main results

 The excess risk reaches its maximum around $\neff \sim d$ with $\mathsf{R}_{n_{\rm eff},d} \sim \lambda^{-2/3}$.
-This non-monotonicity of the risk at interpolation is reminiscent of the double descent behavior \citep{bartlett2020benign,mei2022generalizationB}.
+This non-monotonicity of the risk at interpolation is reminiscent of the double descent behavior \citep{belkin2019reconciling,mei2022generalizationB}, and extends previous findings \citep{bartlett2020benign,wang2024near} to non-linear models.
 For $\neff \gg d$, the excess risk then enters a second fast–decay Phase VIa, with rate proportional to $d/\neff$; this is the fastest decay we observe, provided $\neff \gg d^{2\gamma}$ (Phase VIb).
 For larger regularization strength $\lambda >1/\sqrt{d}$, the excess risk decay is described by the upper part of the phase diagram in Figure \ref{fig:phase}, eventually crossing to the lower part when $\neff \sim d\lambda^2$.
 In particular, if $\lambda\gg d^{\gamma-1/2}$, we observe that increasing $\neff$, the excess risk is initially in a plateau (Phase Ib), induced by the strong regularization with respect to the sample size.
 For $n\sim \lambda d^{1/2}$, it crosses into a slow rate Phase II with $\mathsf{R}_{n_{\rm eff},d}=\Theta(\lambda d^{1/2}/\neff)^{2-1/\gamma}$, which transitions to a faster rate (Phase III), still influenced by the large regularization, for $\neff\sim \lambda d^{\gamma + 1/2}$, with $\mathsf{R}_{n_{\rm eff},d}=\Theta((\lambda d/\neff)^2)$.
 Phase II recovers the rate in \cite[Corollary 2]{negahban2011estimation}.
 The excess risk eventually transitions to the fast-decay Phase VIb for $\neff \sim \lambda^2 d$, where the effect of the regularization becomes negligible due to the large sample size.
 These cross-overs are reminiscent of the ones observed for kernel and random feature ridge regression respectively in \cite{cui2021generalization,defilippis2024dimension}.

-We observe that there are region boundaries along which the rates are discontinuous (red lines in \Cref{fig:phase}).
+There exists a narrow boundary layer around these red lines with sharp error changes, see Appendix \ref{app:noisy_ERM} for more details.
 At the boundary $\neff=\Theta(d)$, we observe the aforementioned crossover between harmful overfitting and fast decay, with an interpolation peak emerging.
-At the boundary $d\ll\neff\ll d^{2\gamma}$ and $\lambda=\Theta(\sqrt{\neff/d})$, the excess risk jumps from $d/\neff$ to $\neff^{-1+1/(2\gamma)}$ (which is much lower) when increasing the regularization.
+Similarly, at the critical regularization $\lambda=\Theta(\sqrt{\neff/d})$ and for $\neff^{\rm cross}\ll \neff \ll d^{2\gamma}$ the excess risk jumps from $\neff^{-1+1/(2\gamma)}$ to much higher value when reducing the regularization.

 As a corollary of the above results, we can immediately estimate the behavior of the optimal regularization $\lambda_{\rm opt}$ and the associated optimal ERM rates. \begin{cor}[Optimal regularization and optimality of ERM] The optimal regularization satisfies